• Skip to primary navigation

 Compression, like encryption, is something that happens to the resource representation in transit and must be undone before the client can use the representation.

-HTTP is most widely used protocol for REST – so I am taking example of HTTP specific response compression.
+HTTP is the most widely used protocol for REST – so we are taking the example of HTTP-specific response compression.

 While requesting resource representations – along with an HTTP request, the client sends an Accept-Encoding header that says what kind of compression algorithms the client understands.